 Only one kind of vocal practice was known in the old method.
 This was the singing of pure tones in exercises, scales, and vocalises.
 Moreover, the only purpose which the students were instructed to have in view in their practising was to sing pure, true, and correct musical tones.
 The correctness of a tone was judged solely by its musical features.
 If it was sharp or flat, throaty or nasal, harsh or unmusical, it was held to be incorrect ; the student’s attention was called to the fault in the sound of the tone, and he was told to sing it again without the fault.
 No attention whatever was paid to the physical basis of faulty tones.
 Nothing but the actual sounds of the voice was ever considered.
 No attempt was made by the old masters to get back of the sounds of vocal tones, whether correct or incorrect, and to see how they were produced.

-H/T to Nick Scholl, who runs the YouTube Channel Trrill for recommending this particular book, which will be HEAVILY featured on this blog over the next several weeks.
+H/T to Nick Scholl, who runs the YouTube Channel Trrill for recommending Taylor’s book.